dmijatovic/react-redux-router/readme.md

 ## React-router-dom v4

 This project is used to learn react-router v4.
 It seems this version takes new approach favouring dynamic routing.
 More info is avaliable on the [website](https://reacttraining.com/react-router/web/example/basic).
+We need to investigate lazy loading features with react router.

+## Material-UI v1 (beta 19)
+This project is used to learn material-ui components, new version, v1.
+The code is in the branch **material**.
+For more info use [guide](https://material-ui-next.com/).
+Getting started steps:
+- install material-ui: `npm install material-ui@next`
+- install material-icons: see index.scss for implementation.
+Basicaly, we load material-icons fonts and basic styles from google cdn.
+- install svg material icons: `npm install material-ui-icons`.
+The difference between icon fonts and svg icons needs to be further investigated.
+At first it seems both have same conent but in different form (font vs. svg)

+### Customizing material themes
+It is possible to customize default theme using theme object and also to apply theme to custom components using withTheme functionality.
+I like the idea, let's see how it works in practice!

+More info on [website] (https://material-ui-next.com/customization/api/) Theme variables are [here] (https://material-ui-next.com/customization/themes/#configuration-variables)

+## Redux
+In this project we also test redux.
+One test is in **game**.
+Redux is integrated at the top component and should pass the store as prop to top component.
+The components should also be listening